corridor/terraform-azurerm-corridor-genguardx/README.md

 Deploy Corridor GenGuardX (app, worker, Jupyter, Redis, PostgreSQL, Nginx) on **Azure Container Apps** with scale-to-zero, Azure Files, and optional Dedicated workload profiles.

+## Quick Start

+**New to this module?** See [QUICKSTART.md](QUICKSTART.md) for step-by-step instructions including:
+- Installing prerequisites (Terraform, Azure CLI, Docker)
+- Getting credentials from Corridor support
+- Creating Azure resources
+- Migrating images from AWS ECR to Azure ACR
+- Complete deployment walkthrough

 ## Usage

 **As a module** (from Terraform Registry):